 The Caulfield Cup has been run since 1879, making it one of the oldest races on the Australian calendar.
 Over this time it has amassed a great deal of history, with a number of interesting facts associated with this great race.
 Historical facts and statistics can often provide important clues for a big race such as the Caulfield Cup, and are a good way to get a feel for the history of this great event.

 The Caulfield Cup has been run since 1879, and been won by some of Australia’s greatest horses.
 The most notable winners over this long history include names like Viewed in 2009, Northerly in 2002, Mannerism in 1992, and Elvstroem in 2004.
-The 2012 edition of the race was won by Dunaden and more recently the Lloyd Williams owned Fawkner in the 2013 edition of the race.
+The 2013 edition of the race was won by Fawkner and more recently the now deceased Admire Rakti in the 2014 edition of the race.

 International Caulfield Cup

 While the Caulfield Cup has been run since 1879, it only recently opened itself up to international competition.
 Since 1998, this event has been open to overseas entries, with British horse Taufan’s Melody winning the first year in 1998 and All The Good taking the major prize in 2008.
 The Caulfield Cup continues to attract international horses however, so it wont be long until we see another international winner.

 Caulfield Cup Replay

 View the replay of last years Caulfield Cup below: